Parallel Order-Based Core Maintenance in Dynamic Graphs: Introduction

 \section{Introduction}

-Graphs are widely used to model complex networks.
-As one of the well-studied cohesive subgraph models, the $k$-core is defined as the maximal subgraph such that all vertices have degrees at least~$k$.
-Here, the \emph{core number} of a vertex is defined as the maximum value of $k$ such that this vertex is contained in the subgraph of $k$-core~\cite{bz2003,Kong2019}.
-The core numbers can be computed with linear time~$O(m)$ by the \alg{BZ} algorithm \cite{bz2003}, where~$m$ is the number of edges in a graph.
-Due to such computational efficiency, the core number of a vertex can be a parameter of density extensively used in numerous applications~\cite{Kong2019}, such as knowledge discovery~\cite{wang2022knowledge}, gene expression~\cite{dorantes2021k}, social networks~\cite{gao2020k}, ecology~\cite{burleson2020k}, and finance~\cite{burleson2020k}.
+Graphs are widely used to model complex networks, such as social networks, hyperlink networks, and knowledge networks.
+As one of the most well-studied cohesive subgraph models, the $k$-core is the maximal subgraph such that all vertices have degrees at least $k$.
+The \emph{core number} of a vertex is the maximum value of $k$ such that this vertex is contained in the subgraph of $k$-core vertices~\cite{bz2003,Kong2019}.
+The core numbers can be computed in linear time $O(m)$ by the \alg{BZ} algorithm \cite{bz2003}, where $m$ is the number of edges in a graph.
+Due to such computational efficiency, the core number of a vertex is a parameter of density extensively used in numerous applications~\cite{Kong2019}, such as knowledge discovery~\cite{wang2022knowledge}, gene expression~\cite{dorantes2021k}, social networks~\cite{gao2020k}, ecology~\cite{burleson2020k}, and finance~\cite{burleson2020k}.

-In~\cite{Malliaros2020}, Malliaros, et al. summarize the main research work related to $k$-core decomposition from 1968 to 2019.
+In~\cite{Malliaros2020}, Malliaros et al. summarize the main research on $k$-core decomposition from 1968 to 2019.
 Many papers focus on computing the core in static graphs~\cite{bz2003,cheng2011efficient,khaouid2015k,montresor2012distributed,wen2016efficient}.
-In practice, many data graphs are both large and continuously changing.
-It is important to identify the dense range as fast as possible after a change, e.g., multiple edges are inserted or removed.
+In practice, many data graphs are large and continuously changing.
+It is of practical importance to identify the dense range as fast as possible after a change, e.g., when multiple edges are inserted or removed.
 For example, it is necessary to quickly initiate a response to rapidly spreading false information about vaccines or to urgently address new pandemic super-spreading events~\cite{miorandi2010k,pei2014searching,gabert2021shared}.
-This is a problem of maintaining the core number in dynamic graphs.
-In~\cite{zhang2020core}, Zhang, et al. summarize the research on core maintenance and applications.
+This is the problem of maintaining the core number in dynamic graphs.
+In~\cite{zhang2020core}, Zhang et al.~summarize the research on core maintenance and applications.